Cookware

 interchangeable.

-Stoneware is Made from natural
+Stoneware is Made from natural stoneware clay,

-semi-vitreous.
-It is usually colored grey or brownish because of impurities in
+is usually colored grey or brownish because of impurities in the clay used for

-the clay used for its manufacture, and is normally glazed."
+its manufacture, and is normally glazed."

-In contrast,
+In contrast, earthenware

-earthenware is commonly used for dishes, canisters and other items, stoneware
+used for dishes, canisters and other items, stoneware is made to be

-is made to be heat-tolerant.
+heat-tolerant.
 Stoneware is a stronger and harder clay.
-When
+When unglazed,

-is oven-safe, but cannot be used on the stove top.
+oven-safe, but cannot be used on the stove top.
 Porcelain, which some

 consider to be a type of stoneware, is distinguished as being whiter than

 stoneware and always vitreous.
-Kaolin, or china
+Kaolin, or china clay, has a lower content of

-clay, has a lower content of impurities than many other clays.
-It is also fired
+impurities than many other clays.
+It is also fired to a vitreous state,

-into glass.
+transforming the constituent silica into glass.
 Some porcelain bodies are translucent

 after firing.
 Firing a piece of pottery to too high a temperature will result